a-god-of-death/a-god-of-death/README.md

 ### Hi there 👋

-I am Yunfan Zhang.
+I am Nimo.
 I am looking for a data analyst or related job.

 Tech stack：SQL，Python，Solidity，Javascript, Motoko

-- 🔭 I’m currently working on applying for a master degree in data science/Security and Resilience
+- 🔭 I’m currently working on applying for a master degree in data science
 - 🌱 I’m currently learning mathmatics, quantum computer, economics
 - 👯 I’m looking to collaborate on some Scientific Research Projects
 - 🤔 I’m looking for help with job hunting